 Welcome to the new normal.
 Technology is everywhere and effects everyone and everything.
-To keep up with the changes and information that impacts the equestrian world, I hope you will enjoy the stories, profiles and insights that this blog will feature.
-In addition, stay connected on social by joining my Twitter, Instagram and Facebook pages!
+To keep up with the changes and information that impacts the equestrian world, I hope you will enjoy the stories, profiles and insights this blog features.
+In addition, stay connected on social by joining the Twitter, Instagram and Facebook pages!

 Insights for the Connected Equestrian

 Shares, Likes and Stories with Lucy Davis & Lindsay Douglass - Co-Founders of PonyApp

 Competing in the equestrian world involves large amounts of time with horses and offers little time left to work on anything else, let alone a widely popular barn management and community app called PonyApp.
 And conventional is not how to describe Lindsay Douglass or Lucy Davis both highly accomplished grand prix riders and talented entrepreneurs.
 To learn how they compliment each other from riding to app demands and what makes it all work, The Tech Equestrian caught up with them at the riding headquarters of Old Salem Farm in picturesque North Salem, NY.